 As I noted above, I went ahead and read through the introductory section.
 It’s interesting to see how thinking has changed on some items over the past century.
 For example, Keene does not believe Namatianus would have been capable of showing warmth to a Christian however there are plenty of examples of Christians and Pagans being good friends.
 There were zealots such as Ambrose and the mob at Alexandria that killed Hypatia however there were also Christians who believed themselves to be advanced philosophers and didn’t behave that way.
 Keene also depicts the trip as extremely dangerous and the poem does not give this sense at all and at that moment in time there is little reason for it to have been.
 9

 I don’t believe this poem tells us nearly as much as Hydatius, Salvian or Sidonius, but it does provide some information.
 In contrast to the writings of the three former authors, for Namatianus Rome is still strong, her future bright.
-At this specific time the threat of the Goths has been lifted, the great landowners are still prosperous and with a little work, life will continue as it always has.
+At this specific snapshot in time the threat of the Goths has been lifted, the great landowners are still prosperous and with a little work, life will continue as it always has.
 One wonders what a poem of his would have looked like ten years later.

 1 I debated ignoring the introductory section and decided to read through it, thankfully.
 I also want to note that while it includes both the English and Latin, the English and Latin do not match up on the facing pages but generally you had to flip a page or two further on to find the matching Latin.
 This raises an interesting dilemma for notation and I’ve decided that when I reference something the line number will represent where I found the Latin and the page number will reference the English which is what I’ll quote when a quote seems called for.
 I hope this is clear.
 Seems a strange way to publish a book but there it is.
 While my Latin is far from strong the poem contains many proper names and references to geographic locations so I was able to keep track reasonably well, I hope.
 I suppose this is as good of a place as any to mention that I found this a tough read.
 Namatianus’ style is florid at best.
 He’s often called, “The Last of the Roman Poets.”
 Personally, I think whoever is given that title should have written a better poem.